huhgawz/package-dependencies-file-paths/README.md

 };
 var pkgJson = require('./package.json');
 packageDependenciesFilePaths(pkgJson, options, function(err, filePaths) {
-  if(err) return console.error(err);
+  if(err) return console.error(err.message);
   console.log(JSON.stringify(filePaths, null, 2));
-  // Do something with file paths such as zip them and deploy them to the ☁️ });
+  // Do something with JavaScript and JSON files such as zip them and deploy them to the ☁️ });
 ```